 A singularity is a pose that restricts the motion and the ability to position the robot.
 The robot arm can stop moving or have very sudden and fast movements when approaching and leaving singularity.
-During placement of robot in the workspace and definition of the operating space, it is important to take into consideration the singularity position detailed below.

 Make sure that robot motion near a singularity does not create hazards to anyone within the range of the robot arm, end effector, and workpiece.